mixpanel/docs/pages/docs/cohort-sync/integrations/leanplum.md

 ## Sync Types

 This integration supports two types of exports: one-time export and dynamic sync.
 When you generate a one-time export, it overwrites the previous export with an updated export that reflects users who qualify for the cohort at the time of export.
-In case of dynamic sync we compute a diff of users added and removed from the cohort's current state compared to the cohort state present on Leanplum and send the diff over to Leanplum to apply these changes.
+In case of dynamic sync, we compute a diff of users added and removed from the cohort's current state compared to the cohort state present on Leanplum and send the diff over to Leanplum to apply these changes.

 ### One-Time Export
 In a one-time export, Mixpanel sends Leanplum a static export of users who currently qualify for the cohort.
 The cohort data will not be updated in Leanplum after a one-time export.